lodestar-sr/mpi-ang/deploy/README.md

 How it does this is speculative, but I imagine the following.

-On the first deploy, it goes through every local file and creates a local database or index of all files by hashing them.
+1. On the first deploy, it goes through every local file and creates a local database or index of all files by hashing them.

-On each subsequent deploy, it cycles through every file again, computes the hash, compares with the previously stored hash, and only uploads the changes (deletes files, adds files, updates files that have been changed)
+2. On each subsequent deploy, it cycles through every file again, computes the hash, compares with the previously stored hash, and only uploads the changes (deletes files, adds files, updates files that have been changed)

 This is efficient for a certain number of files, but we have hundreds of thousands.

 We are working to get these into a database, so that there is only one hash on the DB, or multiple DB's which might not change often between deploys.

 ---

-possibly more later